hermangroup/docs/introduction/how-to-buy.rst

   https://www.bitinka.com

-  Bitinka is the premiere exchange in Latin America, and offers BTC, LTC, ETH, XRP and DASH in exchange for over 10 national currencies from America and Europe.
+  Bitinka is the premiere exchange in Latin America, and offers BTC, LTC, ETH, XRP and HISTORIA in exchange for over 10 national currencies from America and Europe.

 eToro